PERSOL HR DATA BANK in APAC

 Others

-In Indonesia, foreign workers who work for more than six months in Indonesia are obligated to join the social security system and to obtain taxation identification numbers (Nomor Pokok Wajib Pajak [NPWP]) (Law No. 7 of 1983 on Income Tax [Amended by the Omnibus Law]).
+In Indonesia, foreign workers who work for more than six months in Indonesia are obligated to join the social security system and to obtain taxation identification numbers (Nomor Pokok Wajib Pajak [NPWP]) (Law No. 7 of 1983 on Income Tax [Amended by the Amended Omnibus Law]).